StroeerSE/StroeerBeaconSDK_Android/readme.md

 ## Usage
 ### Minimum Android Api Version

 SDK: The minimum Android Api Version is 14.
-But beacons will just be scanned with Android Api Version 18.
-It's because version 18 is the first version which supports bluetooth low energy.
+However, beacons will only be scanned with Android Api version 18 and higher.
+This is because Api version 18 is the first version which supports bluetooth low energy.

 ### Android 6+ changes